 In my experience, the impact that food and drink choices might have on your sleep probably depends on your specific circumstances.
 For example:

-- If you already have a healthy and well-balanced diet, then small changes may not make that much difference.
+- If you already have a healthy and well-balanced diet, small changes might not make that much difference.

 What does research tell us?

-One of the most comprehensive reviews of the relationship between diet and sleep was carried out by researchers at the Universities of Pennsylvania and Chicago.
-They based their analysis on the outcomes from very large sleep surveys, supported by reviews of other research findings.
+One of the most comprehensive reviews of the relationship between diet and sleep was carried out by researchers in 2014.

 What should you eat?

 Low Glycaemic Index (GI) foods